czbiohub-sf/portable-luminometer/README.md

 ## Introduction
 Documentation in progress!

-This repository contains the design details for an ultra-low cost luminescence reader developed by the BioEngineering team at Chan Zuckerberg Biohub (CZB).
-This module is being developed in response to the need for a low-cost, handheld, high-sensitivity luminescence reader that can be used in low-resource settings for a split-luciferase sars-cov-2 antibody test test.
+This repository contains the design details for a handheld, ultra-low cost luminescence reader developed by the BioEngineering team at Chan Zuckerberg Biohub (CZB).
+This module is being developed in response to the need for such a device that can be used in low-resource settings for a split-luciferase sars-cov-2 antibody test.
 This assay was developed in the lab of Jim Wells at UCSF, and in collaboration with Cristina Tato at CZB.

+The device accepts 1-2 PCR tubes and reads the level of luminescence from them using a sensor that is read out by a 24-bit analog-to-digital converter.
+The device includes a shutter system that repeatedly blocks and unblocks the signal from reaching the sensor, thereby continuously performing dark measurements in order to stabilize the baseline of the measurement against drift.
+Results are displayed on a low-power, e-ink screen.

 ## Setup